FabienTregan/ZilRust/README.md

-# ZilogRust
-Experimental development of a Zilog VM in Rust.
+# Zil VM in Rust

+I start this project to
+- Learn Rust
+- Learn about parser combinators
+- test some development practices